News about Greyhound Friends

 Former greyhound charity director to pay $40,000 in Attorney General settlement over misuse of donor funds; barred from charity role.

 Two former Greyhound Friends volunteers and board members blew the whistle on Greyhound Friends, speaking out about concerns about warehousing dogs and about the way the charity was spending donor money.

 Louise Coleman reaches deal with Attorney General for Misuse of Funds

-Former Greyhound Friends Director Louise Coleman has agreed to pay $40,000 in a settlement with the state’s top prosecutor after being accused of using the organization’s money on personal spending and not keeping proper financial records.
-Coleman is to pay the money to Greyhound Options, another greyhound adoption group in Massachusetts that has a similar mission.
+The state’s top prosecutor found former Greyhound Friends Director Louise Coleman was using the organization’s money on personal expenses and not keeping proper financial records.
+To settle these charges with the Massachusetts Attorney General’s Office, Coleman is required to pay $40,000 to Greyhound Options, another greyhound adoption group in Massachusetts that has a similar mission.

 “Because Ms. Coleman cannot account for the use of certain GHF assets from at least as early as 2013 through March 2017 — including the withdrawal of petty cash and the withdrawal of four-figure sums of cash from GHF’s account — and because she cannot account for the extent to which those cash withdrawals furthered GHF’s charitable purposes, Ms. Coleman must stand a loss,” the court document reads.

 Hopkinton’s Greyhound Friends reaches deal with AG on oversight

 Greyhound Friends reached an agreement with the state Attorney General’s Office after a nearly two-year investigation revealed lack of corporate oversight and financial controls.